2004090/CS220-AU-portfolio/index.md

 Hi!
 My name is Kevin Chen, or you can called me Kevin.

 I am a student who is really interested in sociology and criminology.
-I am living in Thailand but I am a Taiwanese.
+I am currently living in Thailand but I am a Taiwanese.

 Note: I wrote this short bio to go with a recent journal publication where I was co-editor.
 On my personal website this bio is much shorter.
 Writing this bio (or abstract) is not easy, most people rewrite it very often before they consider it final for a specific purpose.
 So should you.
 Experiment and ask for feedback.